Data assimilation via model reference adaptation for linear and nonlinear dynamical systems: Fisher-KPP equation: state nonlinearity

-\paragraph{Discretisation} We employ a coarse grid with $h_{\max} = 0.1$ and a temporal resolution $\Delta t=0.001$, and observe the evolution from $t=0$ until the final time $T=10$.
+We employ a coarse grid with $h_\mathrm{max} = 0.1$ and a temporal resolution $\Delta t=0.001$, and observe the evolution from $t=0$ until the final time $T=10$.
 The FEM space setup is otherwise as in the Darcy problem.
+To avoid inverse crimes, we simulate the data using a finer mesh with $h_\mathrm{max} = 0.09$ and a higher polynomial degree $k=4$, while the reconstruction uses $h_\mathrm{max} = 0.1$, $k=3$.
 The initial state $u(0)$ is set equal to the initial condition $u_0$, and the initial parameter $q(0)$ is a piecewise constant function taking the value $1$ on the square $[-1.15,1.15]\times[-1.15,1.15]$ and $0$ otherwise; see Figure \ref{fig::fisher_evolution_big}.
 The setting is summarized in Table \ref{table-Fisher}.

 \paragraph{Numerical results}

 In the two left columns of Figure \ref{fig::fisher_evolution_big}, we observe that by inputting the time series data $z(t)$ into the MRAS, the output state changes over time, eventually matching the exact state $u^\dagger(T)$.